InamuraJIN/SimpleBake/README.md

 Open the Bake Settings and Texture Manager sub-panels and various buttons will appear

 ## Simple Bake
-Performs a bake on the active selected object
+Simple Bake: Performs a bake on the active selected object

+Bake to: It shows which texture to bake to.
+This is not a button

 Auto Save: Automatically saves the image after baking is complete
     (Only files that have been saved locally will be saved)